BeatsKitano/KafkaRefresh/README.md

 </tr>
 <tr align="center" height="60px">
   <td><strong>Anti-dithering at the end of the refresh</strong></td>
-  <td align="left">When the control finishes refreshing, if UIScrollView is in a sliding state, KafkaRefresh will display the contntOffset that controls the UIScrollView at this time according to the refresh control</td>
+  <td align="left">When the refresh control finishes refreshing, if UIScrollView is in a scrolling state, KafkaRefresh will adjust the contntOffset that controls the UIScrollView at this time according to the refresh control</td>
 </tr>
 <tr align="center" height="60px">
   <td><strong>Support setting the offset threshold to trigger refresh</strong></td>
   <td align="left">
-   Offset threshold can be customized, self-control trigger refresh conditions; offset threshold is based on the height of the control multiple, and must be greater than 1.0; otherwise invalid.
+   Offset threshold can be customized, manually trigger refresh conditions; offset threshold is based on the height of the refresh control multiple, and must be greater than 1.0; otherwise invalid.
   </td>
 </tr>
 <tr align="center" height="60px">